legumeinfo/datastore-specifications/Genus/species/expression/coexpression.md

 # Coexpression file
 Optional inclusion

-col and row values correspond to LIS gene names.
+gene1 and gene2 values correspond to LIS gene names.
 Includes the two above pair-wise gene statistics from the gene_tpm table output from salmon.

 Header (not preceeded by "#"):
 ```
-col     row     covariance      Pearson_correlation
+gene1     gene2     covariance      Pearson_correlation
 ```